juanfrans-courses/intro_computational_journalism/01_Excel_GoogleSheets_OpenRefine_PDFs/01_Excel_GoogleSheets_OpenRefine_PDFs.md

 * And the values themselves can be aggregated with different operations: sum, count, maximum, minimum, average, standard deviation, etc.
 * Finally, once you have the pivot table that reflects your analysis, you can copy it and paste it in its own sheet, making sure that you **paste as value**.
 * You can then export this sheet as its own `.csv` file.

+## OpenRefine
+[OpenRefine](http://openrefine.org/), formerly Google Refine, is a program to clean and transform messy data.
+It contains a powerful set of tools that allow you to group and visualize your data, understand where some of its errors might lie, and transform it.

+In addition, it has two more advantages:
+* It does not require that you upload your data to a cloud service.
+Yes, it works in the browser, but it does through a localhost, which means that the data you use always stays in your computer.
+* It maintains a log of the transformations you perform to your data, which means that you can go back to any point at any time, and you also have a record of what you did to your data to clean it and transform it.

+### Exercise 7 - Load data into OpenRefine & clean columns
+For these exercises we will be using a subset of [New York City's 311 Service Requests](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9) data.
+You can find a downloaded version of the data [here](data/311_RodentData_2019/311_RodentData_2019.csv)

+First import the data into OpenRefine.
+Select the file and make sure all the import options are correct:
+* Comma separated
+* First row contains headers
+* `""` are used to enclose cells that contain separators (in this case, commas)
+* If all is correct, create the project.

+Even though the 311 data is pretty clean, it still contains problems.
+For example, look at the column `City`.
+You will notice that a lot of the cells contain `NEW YORK`, but others contain boroughs `QUEENS` or `BROOKLYN`, others even contain the name of the neighborhood, and some of those names are in uppercase and others in lowercase.

+To correct some of this, click on the dropdown menu next to the column title and select `Facet/Text facet`.
+On the right hand panel you will see the list of all the values, sorted alphabetically.
+There are 88 different values.

+To make them all title case, click again on the dropdown menu next to the header and select `Edit cells/Common transforms/To titlecase`.
+You will notice that now there are only 48 different values.

+* Open other education file in openrefine (character spacing: 2,6,73,9,9,9,11,10)
+* Remove trailing spaces
+* Transform to numbers
+* Rename columns
+* Export